praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 ## Postcss Config

-On `postcss.config.js` in the root of our folder, all the following code:
+In the root folder, to `postcss.config.js`, add the following code:

 ```js
 module.exports = {